Getting from Istanbul to Fethiye: Flight vs Bus vs Car

 Flights depart from both Istanbul Airport (IST) and Sabiha Gökçen (SAW) and land at Dalaman Airport, which is about 45 minutes from Fethiye.
 There are multiple daily flights, making it easy to find one that fits your schedule.

 I also recommend renting a car once you arrive in Fethiye.
-Public transportation there isn’t as extensive or easy to use as it is in Istanbul, so having a car makes it much easier to explore the area.
-That said, you can always rent one after you land if you don’t want to drive the full route.
+Public transportation there is not as extensive or easy to use as it is in Istanbul, so having a car makes it much easier to explore the area.
+That said, you can always rent one after you land if you do not want to drive the full route.

 • Often affordable